zoccolan-lab/SnS/README.md

 # How to run multiple SnS experiments:

 Run the `src\experiments\Stretch_and_Squeeze\run\multirun_arguments.py` file to get the prompt for running the multiple SnS experiments.The prompt will be automatically saved in the `src\experiments\Stretch_and_Squeeze\run\multirun_cmd.txt` file.
-Once you have the prompt, you can run the multiple SnS experiments with the following command:
+Once you copy the prompt, you can run the multiple SnS experiments with the following command:

 ```bash
 cd src/experiments/Stretch_and_Squeeze/run